This post may contain affiliate links. Please see our disclosure policy.

 • In a medium bowl, whisk together wet ingredients: oil, applesauce, brown sugar, sugar, eggs, and vanilla until fully combined.

-• Transfer the wet mixture into the dry ingredients bowl, scraping the bowl clean.
-Whisk until combined, being careful not to overmix.
+• Transfer the wet mixture into the dry ingredients bowl, whisking until combined (but not overmixed).
+Fold in carrots, walnuts and raisins.

 • Spoon the batter into cupcake liners, filling about ¾ of the way.
 Do not overfill to avoid a mess.

-• After cooling completely, frost with this Ateco 808 piping tip.
+• After cooling completely, frost with this piping tip.
 Optionally, top with a sprinkle of chopped walnuts (use a little of the walnut “dust”—the crumbly bits, it’s pretty!)

 • ★ Last Step: If you made this recipe, leave a comment and review.
 It truly helps our small business keep running and it helps readers like you!